ColinSullivan1/nats-k8s/charts/nats-streaming-server/README.md

 ## NATS streaming server scaling

 This chart installs **two** NATS streaming servers, one active and the other as a fault tolerant backup.
-As the NATS streaming server deployment is scaled, additional servers will act as backups, but ideally you will only need two.
+As the NATS streaming server deployment is scaled, additional servers will act as backups, although ideally you will only need two.

 ### Resources